Last Updated on August 15, 2026 by Emma Fajcz | Published: March 28, 2022

 Jajaja

 It’s kind of hard to imagine eating Mexican cuisine without cheese.
 Then again, vegan cheese technology has come a long way since the ‘90s when it was un-melt-able and flavorless.
-Enter Jajaja (pronounced HaHaHa), a vegan Mex spot with locations in Two Bridges, Hudson Yards, Williamsburg and the West Village.
+Enter Jajaja (pronounced HaHaHa), a vegan Mex spot with three locations.

 The nachos here are excellent and slathered in that (very good) fake cheese, plus there are satisfying takes on chiles rellenos and variations on the theme of tacos.